|

 even a better person.

-THOUGHTS TO
+| THOUGHTS TO THINK ABOUT

 To inquire is not to suggest stupidity, but to